 • Contains new scientific data and findings for researchers, which identify the molecular mechanisms and links behind the development of malignancy

-The book, The Link Between Obesity and Cancer on sale at Amazon or at ScienceDirect®.
+The book, The Link Between Obesity and Cancer is on sale at Amazon or at ScienceDirect®.

 Summary